Sobrato Office Tower

 Sobrato Office Tower is a 17-story, class-A office building located at 488 Almaden Boulevard in San Jose, California.
 It is the fourth tallest building in the city.
-The building was completed in 2002 by Sobrato Real Estate and was designed by KSH Architects.
+The building was completed in 2002.
 It though remained unoccupied for nine years.
 In 2007 Sobrato sold the building for $135 million to BEA Systems, which itself was subsequently acquired / purchased by Oracle in 2008.

 On November 17, 2010, it was announced that PricewaterhouseCoopers would lease 209000 sqft on eight floors (levels 10-17) of the building beginning June 2011, thus leaving their 165,000 ft2 10 Almaden Boulevard location in San Jose.

 In 2021, shortly after its headquarters moved to Austin, TX from Redwood Shores, Oracle then sold the building for $155 million to PIMCO (global investment management firm) and Lane Partners (a Menlo Park, Calif.-based company that specializes in institutional-quality real estate in Northern California), making a profit of nearly $20 million over the course of its 13 year ownership.

 In 5/2025, the building was then sold to the Santa Clara Valley Transportation Authority for $63.7 million, a price that was 60.9% below the property's assessed value of $163.1 million.
 The VTA stated that they plan move their current headquarters / staff to the building sometime in 2026.